STAMFORD, CT: The XFL, the professional football league being rebooted by WWE chairman and CEO Vince McMahon, has named 160over90 as its AOR.

 "Right before Thanksgiving, we revealed the design of our game ball, and this week we’re revealing the design of the uniforms, and we’re also booting up the mini-camps and we’ll be unveiling the rules," Pollack said.
 "The drumbeat has started to get a little steadier for us and a little louder, and it’s all hands on deck to make sure we’re starting to get the message out with greater volume and precision than ever before."

-The firm is supporting the XFL at a league-wide level and placing a PR director with each of its eight teams.
+The firm is supporting the XFL at a league-wide level and supporting a PR director with each of its eight teams.
 The league operates as a single entity, unlike the National Football League, in which each team is a separate franchise.
 This means all team employees, including the players and the PR directors, work for the XFL.

 Pollack said the league’s media relations strategy will also differ from the norm for a sports organization.
 "We’re focused on providing great customer service to the media that covers us and thinking a little differently [when it comes] to who we invite and encourage to cover us," he said.